 Our goal is to address the needs of students through a quality education program.
 To be effective and to fulfill this goal, we believe that students need a positive, safe, and orderly school environment in which learning can take place without disruption.
 It is our belief that students who do not obey the rules of good conduct are interfering with the learning process and safety of others, as well as minimizing their own opportunities to learn.

-We implement a school wide discipline policy that is communicated to parents and students before the school starts.
-Our Assistant Principal (of School Culture) handles the discipline issues along with the school principal.
+We implement a progressive school wide discipline policy based on multiple tiers of student supports and corrections that is communicated to parents and students before the school starts.
+Our Assistant Principal (of School Culture) and Discipline Coordinator handles the discipline issues along with the school Principal.
 The school wide discipline policy is included in the student handbook.